MusabDev/musabilm/README.md

 Developer and Content Creator

 I've been coding since 2018 and I built numerous websites.
 I also have a YouTube channel where I post tutorial videos once in a while.
-My favorite tech stacks are Next.js, Prisma, and Tailwind CSS.

 * 🖥️  See my portfolio at [musabdev.com](http://musabdev.com)
 * ✉️  You can contact me at [musabwebdev@gmail.com](mailto:musabwebdev@gmail.com)